 - Advisory Board (Chair)

-Recognised as one of Queensland’s most influential leaders (The Courier-Mail’s Power 100) and counted among Science & Technology Australia’s first ‘Superstars of STEM’, she’s determined to accelerate awareness and implementation of AI as a powerful tool designed to augment human potential.
+Recognised as one of Queensland’s most influential leaders (The Courier-Mail’s Power 100) and counted among Science & Technology Australia’s first ‘Superstars of STEM’, she’s determined to accelerate awareness and implementation of Robotics and AI as powerful tools designed to augment human potential.
 Socially, economically, and ecologically.

-Before leading Queensland AI Hub, Sue worked as Research Director for Cyber-Physical Systems at CSIRO’s Data61.
+Sue founded Robotics Australia Group, the peak body for robotics in Australia, to facilitate the growth of a sustainable and internationally competitive national robotics industry .
 Among a line-up of achievements, she oversaw the set-up of the world’s first robotic vision research centre, alongside development of Australia’s first Robotics roadmap, outlining how robotics and automation positively impacts every sector of the national economy.